 And when it comes to coleslaw, those that require heavy amounts of mayo are so rich and oily that they can easily overpower the dishes they are meant to highlight.

-This here, is a perfect solution.
-It’s light, fresh, crunchy, and tasty (from it’s two secret ingredients).
+This no mayo coleslaw is a perfect solution.
+It’s light, fresh, crunchy, and tasty (from it’s two secret ingredients, more on that later).
 And it’s so stinking simple.
 And it’s my favorite coleslaw to pair with dishes like pulled pork sandwiches, like these here…

 Now if you’re looking for a rich, creamy, mayo-based slaw, you’re in the wrong place.
 This one is crisp, light and fresh, with nice acidity.
 Though if you really want that creamy texture you can add your favorite mayo substitute like those produced at Hampton Creek Foods (those are vegan and not heavy on the stomach).
 But go easy.
 This is meant to be a simple and light side dish.
 Something to accompany your favorite summertime barbecued and grilled dishes.

 How to Make Mayo Free Coleslaw

 This is really the easiest recipe ever.
 It’s just shredded cabbage and carrots, mixed with some onion, salt and pepper, and our little secret additions — cumin and apple cider vinegar.